The Limits of Assumption-free Tests for Algorithm Performance: Introduction

-With this notation in place, we can now make our questions, \texttt{EvaluateAlg} and \texttt{EvaluateModel}, more precise. \begin{quote} \texttt{EvaluateAlg}: what is $R_{P,n}(\cA)$? \quad versus \quad \texttt{EvaluateModel}: what is $R_P(\hf_n)$? \end{quote} These two questions are different: a low value of $R_{P,n}(\cA)$ tells us that $\cA$ tends to perform well for distribution $P$, while a low value of $R_P(\hf_n)$ tells us that \emph{this particular fitted model} produced by $\cA$ performs well.
+These two questions are different: a low value of $R_{P,n}(\cA)$ tells us that $\cA$ tends to perform well for distribution $P$, while a low value of $R_P(\hf_n)$ tells us that \emph{this particular fitted model} produced by $\cA$ performs well.
+In particular, the latter statement could result from the fact that either $\cA$ is good or the particular data set at hand favors $\cA$.
 Which question is the ``right'' question to ask, will depend on the context, and we do not claim that one of these questions is more important than the other; instead, the aim of our paper is to understand the distinction between these two questions, and to emphasize that the two questions should not be treated interchangeably.